wix-incubator/headless-components/docs/api/EVENT_INTERFACE.md

 **Data Attributes**

 - `data-testid="event-root"` - Applied to event root element
-- `data-upcoming` - Is event upcoming
+- `data-upcoming` - Event is upcoming
-- `data-started` - Is event started
+- `data-started` - Event has started
-- `data-ended` - Is event ended
+- `data-ended` - Event has ended
-- `data-sold-out` - Is event sold out
+- `data-sold-out` - Event is sold out
-- `data-registration-closed` - Is registration closed
+- `data-registration-closed` - Registration is closed
+- `data-has-image` - Event has image
+- `data-has-description` - Event has description

 ---